deoache/b-lepton-met/README.md

 ```
 We use the [dataset discovery tools](https://coffeateam.github.io/coffea/notebooks/dataset_discovery.html) from Coffea 2024, that's why we need to use a singularity shell in which we can use these tools.

-The json files containing the datasets will be saved in the `wprime_plus_b/fileset` directory.
-This files are the input to the [build_filesets](https://github.com/deoache/wprime_plus_b/blob/main/utils.py#L36) function that divides each dataset into `nsplit` datasets (located in the `wprime_plus_b/fileset/<facility>` folder), which are the datasets read in the execution step.
-The `nsplit` of each dataset are defined [here](https://github.com/deoache/wprime_plus_b/blob/main/wprime_plus_b/configs/dataset/datasets_configs.yaml).
+The json files containing the datasets will be saved at `wprime_plus_b/filese/fileset_X_UL_NANO_lxplus.json`.
+These filesets are the input to the [build_filesets](https://github.com/deoache/wprime_plus_b/blob/refactor_highpt/utils.py#L54) function which divides each fileset into `nsplit` filesets (located in the `wprime_plus_b/fileset/lxplus` folder), which are the filesets read in the execution step.
+The `nsplit` for each fileset is defined [here](https://github.com/deoache/wprime_plus_b/blob/refactor_highpt/wprime_plus_b/configs/dataset/datasets_configs.yaml).

 ### Submitting condor jobs at lxplus

-To submit jobs at lxplus using HTCondor we use the [submit_coffeacasa.py](https://github.com/deoache/wprime_plus_b/blob/main/submit_lxplus.py) script.
-It will create the condor and executable files (using the [submit.sub](https://github.com/deoache/wprime_plus_b/blob/main/condor/submit.sub) and [submit.sh](https://github.com/deoache/wprime_plus_b/blob/main/condor/submit.sh) templates) needed to submit jobs, as well as the folders containing the logs and outputs within the `/condor` folder (click [here](https://batchdocs.web.cern.ch/local/quick.html) for more info).
+To submit jobs at lxplus using HTCondor we use the [submit_lxplus.py](https://github.com/deoache/wprime_plus_b/blob/refactor_highpt/submit_lxplus.py) script.
+It will create the condor and executable files (using the [submit.sub](https://github.com/deoache/wprime_plus_b/blob/refactor_highpt/condor/submit.sub) and [submit.sh](https://github.com/deoache/wprime_plus_b/blob/refactor_highpt/condor/submit.sh) templates) needed to submit jobs, as well as the folders containing the logs and outputs within the `/condor` folder (click [here](https://batchdocs.web.cern.ch/local/quick.html) for more info).

 To see a list of arguments needed to run this script please enter the following in the terminal: